 Because of these risks, it was essential for chimneys to be cleaned regularly.

-Chimney sweeps were typically men, and they often came from poor backgrounds.
-They did not have much formal education, so their job was one of the only ways they could make a living.
+Chimney sweeps were typically men, though they would also employ young boys to help.
+Both would usually come from poor backgrounds.
+They did not have much (if any) formal education, so their job was one of the only ways they could make a living.
 Chimney sweeping was a dangerous job, and it often involved climbing up chimneys, which could be very dirty and dangerous.
+They wouldn’t really have any safety equipment either, and injuries were common.

 Chimney sweeps would use a variety of tools to clean the chimney.
 They might use a brush to remove soot and ash, or they might use an air pump if they had one.
 Some sweeps also used dangerous chemicals to clean the chimney.

 The most common method of cleaning chimneys was to send a young boy up the chimney.
-These boys were typically between five and ten years old, and they often came from very poor backgrounds.
+These boys were typically between five and ten years old (though some were even younger), and they often came from very poor backgrounds.

 It is believed that some of these children had been sold by their parents into this profession so that they would be able to earn money for the family’s survival.